 You've found the perfect gift.

-Inside you'll find a collection of Trump's most iconic quotes set next to timeless spiritual wisdom, presented in mini-dialogs between Trump and Buddha, God, Jesus, Judaism, Islam, Hinduism, Nietzsche, science, Oprah, and more.
-They all lead to one burning question:
+Inside you'll find a collection of Trump's most absurd and iconic word-splatter, all set next to timeless spiritual wisdom from the likes of God, Jesus, Buddha, Allah, Hinduism, Judaism, neuroscience, Ghandi, Oprah, Nietzsche, and more.

-In 2017 I got addicted to Trump news in the day while reading Buddhist books at night.
+A little background: In 2017, I got addicted to Trump news in the day while reading Buddhist books at night.
 The two worlds collided in my brain, and the explosions wouldn't stop until "The Trump Guide to Spirituality" became a reality.

 For work, I'm a college instructor in downtown Vancouver, Canada, and live near Gastown in the downtown Eastside.
-My walk to work takes me past Fendi shops next to welfare housing, and million dollar condos sprinkled with syringes at their doorsteps.
+My walk to work takes me past Gucci shops aside welfare housing, and million dollar condos sprinkled with syringes at their doorsteps.
 The contrasts are extreme and leave a lot to be pondered, as does the gap between Trump's Twitter feed and age-old wisdom: a contrast that this book plays with.

-On a personal note: I have no pets, a bike I ride obsessively, a wise, hilarious, and beautiful girlfriend named Toy, a Swiffer, 2 plants, 1 padded rug, and a freakishly polarized view of both sparkly downtown Vancouver and less sparkly Pigeon Park.
+On a personal note, I have no pets, an old bike I ride obsessively, a wise, hilarious, and beautiful girlfriend named Toy, a Swiffer, 2 plants, 1 padded rug, and a freakishly polarized view of both sparkly downtown Vancouver and less sparkly Pigeon Park.

 I made this book to spark more interesting conversations while bringing levity to a loaded topic at an unprecedented time.
-Equally important: sharing the principle of equanimity and waking up on beaches a few more weeks a year.
+Equally important to me: sharing the principle of equanimity and waking up on beaches a few more weeks a year.